Which non-HR software should your HRMS integrate with?

 Enterprise resource planning software is designed to do what it says on the label: plan your resources.
 People are a key resource (if not the key resource) so there’s a logic to integrating HRMS and ERP, and given that most ERP systems include an HR database, there’s already some overlap.

-Install, implement and integrate your HRMS successfully with this step by step HRMS implementation guide
+Install, implement and integrate your HRMS successfully with this step-by-step HRMS implementation guide

-The other key organizational software candidate for integration is accounting.
+Another key organizational software candidate for integration is accounting.
 The main benefits here accrue when you’re running payroll through your HRMS.
 There’s no doubt that the efficient running of any business relies on having the numbers add up and if only from that perspective, joining your two key pieces of financial software makes sense.

 author image